Heroes-Academy/IntroPython_Winter2017/docs/source/refreshers/week4_refresher.rst

 :code:`if` statements can be expanded using :code:`elif`.
 :code:`elif` will only be used if the first :code:`if` is false.

-(hidden question: What needs to be put into the placeholder to make the above code work?)
+What needs to be put into the placeholder to make the code below work?

 .. code-block:: python
     :linenos: